 What you should buy: https://www.costco.com/turkish-towel—gentle-planet-12-piece-washcloth-set.product.100686737.html and https://www.aromatics.com/products/witch-hazel-hydrosol

 I asked a friend to buy these washcloths for me from Costco (I don’t have a membership) because they were on sale and they’re Oeko-Tex certified.
 I keep a pile of them in the bathroom.
 I got an aluminum spray bottle and filled it with a few drops of witch hazel and lots of distilled (or boiled) water.
 I use that to clean my face.
-Lots of people avoid witch hazel because it dries out the skin, BUT that’s only the witch hazel you get at the store, which is full of alcohol.
+Lots of people avoid witch hazel because it dries out the skin, BUT that’s only the witch hazel you get at big box stores, which is full of alcohol.
 The ALCOHOL is what dries your skin.
 Pure witch hazel doesn’t.

 Note: Store the remaining witch hazel in the fridge.